rivkaar/Development-of-Rules-Based-Security-System-and-Intel-SGX/README.md

   -decompile  - The main project where all the system is defined
   -secure_application  - Intel SGX untrusted app where parsing output is placed .
   Has specail configuration to do calls to function that run in Enclave.
-  -secure functions - Intel SGX trusted application where the secure functions of the project are placed
+  -secure functions - Intel SGX trusted application where the secure functions for the project are placed